 Multicast: In this method traffic recline between the boundaries of unicast (one point to one destination) and broadcast (one point to all destinations).
 And multicast is a “one source to many destinations” way of traffic distribution, which means that only the destinations that openly point to their requisite to accept the data from a specific source to receive the traffic stream.

 On an IP network, destinations (i.e. clients) do not regularly communicate straight to sources (i.e. servers), because the routers between source and destination must be able to regulate the topology of the network from unicast or multicast side to avoid disordered routing traffic.
 Multicast routers replicate packets received on one input interface and send the replicas out on multiple output interfaces.

-In the multicast model, the source and destinations are almost each time “Host” and not “Routers”.
-The multicast traffic is spread by multicast routers across the network from source to destinations.
-The multicast routers must find multicast sources on the network, send out copies of packets on a number of interfaces, avoid loops, connect interested destinations with accurate source and keep the flow of unsolicited packets to a minimum.
+In the multicast model, the source and destinations are almost every time “Host” and not “Routers”.
+The multicast traffic is spread by multicast routers across the network from source to destination.
+The multicast routers must find multicast sources on the network, send out copies of packets on a number of interfaces, avoid loops, connect interested destinations with accurate sources and keep the flow of unsolicited packets to a minimum.
 The standard protocols of multicast routing provide most of these facilities, but some router architecture cannot send multiple copies of packets and so do not support direct multicasting.

 So what is the difference between Multicast and Unicast?

 There are two central methods that Windows Media servers use to send data to Windows Media Player clients i.e. Unicast and Multicast…